 STAR Voting can be adopted with or without a primary

 Unlike traditional elections, STAR Voting is highly accurate with any number of candidates in the race.
-This is because STAR Voting eliminates vote-splitting and the spoiler effect, allowing voters to support all the candidates they like while showing their preference order between them.
+This is because STAR Voting eliminates vote-splitting and the spoiler effect, allowing voters to support all the candidates they like while also showing their preference order.

 For situations where a primary is needed, such as partisan primaries or the presidential primary, STAR Voting can be used for either or both elections.
 A Final Five STAR Voting non-partisan primary is another option which is a great choice for highly competitive jurisdictions.